 In terms of growing fruit, zucchinis have both male and female flowers, and it’s required for a male flower to be open at the same time as a female flower to successfully pollinate.

-If you are growing multiple plants and one plant has a male flower, while the other has a female flower open, they can be pollinated across plants.
-If you are concerned about the pollinators not finding the flowers, you can hand pollinate.
-To do this, the first thing is to make sure the male flower has fully developed and has pollen on it.
-Then, pick the male flower off the plant, peel the petals off of it to leave just the centre of the flower (the stamen) and rub that on the inside of the female flower.
-This guarantees that your female flower has been pollinated, and you will be harvesting zucchini not long after!
+If you’re growing multiple plants and one plant has a male flower, while the other has a female flower open, they can be pollinated across plants.
+If you’re concerned about the pollinators not finding the flowers, you can hand pollinate.
+To do this, the first thing is to make sure the male flower has fully developed and has pollen in it.
+Next, pick the male flower off the plant, peel the petals off until only the centre of the flower (the stamen) is left and rub that on the inside of the female flower.
+This guarantees that your female flower has been pollinated and you’ll be harvesting zucchini not long after!

 Zucchini fruit grows really quickly.
-Zucchini tastes best when they are small and tender, but you can wait until they get to 30cm and harvest them.
+Zucchini tastes best when they’re small and tender, but you can wait until they get to 30cm in length and harvest them.
 If you wait for the squash to get larger, the skin will be thicker and the flesh will resemble more of a winter squash.
 The more frequently you harvest, the more the plant will produce.

 Ways to Enjoy Zucchini